radiodee1/pi-llm/README.md

 PROJECT_LAUNCH_ARGS='--file --loop_wait --verbose --name Bob --offset 20 --timeout 5 --cloud'
 ```

-Collision checking does not work well.
+- Collision checking does not work well.
 Do not use `--check`.

-Cloud works well but is largely untested.
-Remember that background noise is allways a problem.
+- Cloud speech recognition, `--cloud`, works well but is largely untested.

+- Remember that background noise is allways a problem.
 The microphone will hang if there's too much background noise and the end of input text will not be detected.

 If you leave the OPENAI_MODEL unset, the default will be used, which is "gpt-3.5-turbo".